Walk, cycle and lunch your way through Cornwall: The best trails with a café nearby

 With its steep-sided valleys and high-climbing corners, keen mountain bikers will relish the challenging trails at Cardinham Woods in North Cornwall.
 Take to the wooded slopes and tackle the 12km Bodmin Beast trail as it steers you up into the trees, or take on Hell’s Teeth to be rewarded with rolling woodland views over the valley.
 Book ahead with Trailmunki and hire mountain bikes alongside your fellow thrill-seekers, or opt for a family-friendly stroll along the Ladyvale walk, a mostly flat route that’s great for dogs too.

-On Sunday 28th April, keep an eye out for the all new Words in Woods – a family-friendly storytelling festival nestled amongst the trees for one day only.
-From 10am – 5:30pm, spend the day telling tales and playing in the woods, with a series of short story competitions and poetry workshops open to adults and children alike.
-Afterwards, duck into Woods Café for a spot of lunch as the children let off some steam in the playground just outside, or brave a paddle in the river as the springtime sun warms the shallows.
+Afterwards, duck into Woods Café for a spot of lunch as the children let off some steam in the playground just outside, or brave a paddle in the river as the sun warms the shallows.

-Ideally located for exploring the best of Cornwall this Easter, Mill Barn sits on the edge of Cardinham’s picturesque fir-lined valley, sleeping 6-8 guests with last minute availability for a blissful break.
+Ideally located for exploring the best of Cornwall, Mill Barn sits on the edge of Cardinham’s picturesque fir-lined valley, sleeping 6-8 guests with availability for a blissful break.
 Plenty of day trips await, whether it’s a foodie afternoon at Trewithen Restaurant in nearby Lostwithiel, or a day on the dog-friendly beach at Daymer Bay.

 Take in the view at the Lanhydrock Estate